sbates-idrc/baby-bliss-bot/docs/PrepareImageSetForStyleGAN.md

-# Train StyleGAN model
+# Prepare Image Set For StyleGAN models

 [StyleGAN model](https://machinelearningmastery.com/introduction-to-style-generative-adversarial-network-stylegan/)
 offers control over the style of the generated image.
-Bliss has 1217 single characters that are used to compose other Bliss words.
-It is interesting to train a StyleGAN model with these single characters to find out if it is useful to give us some new bliss shapes, and to give the whole team a feel for what these systems can and cannot do.
+Bliss has 1217 single characters that are used to compose Bliss words.
+It is interesting to train StyleGAN models with these single characters to find out if they are useful to give us some new bliss shapes for brainstorming.
+It will also provide the team a feel for what these systems can and cannot do.

-## Prepare the image set
+The image set should satisfy these conditions:

-Goal: The image set contains all Bliss single characters.
-All images need to be transformed to grayscale.
-They should also be cropped or padded out to make a square of 256 x 256 with the baseline always in the same position, and the symbol centered horizontally.
+1. It contains all Bliss single characters.
+2. Images need to be transformed to grayscale.
+3. Images should be cropped or padded out to make a square of 256 x 256 with the baseline always in the same position, and the symbol centered horizontally.

 Note: The Bliss single character with BCI ID 25600 is missing from the final image set.
 According to the information from [Blissary](https://blissary.com/blissfiles/), this character is missing on purpose because it has been decided as